+A slight upward turn pressed at the corners of his mouth.
 “You so daringly let my name slip past your noble lips.
 Aren’t you afraid you’ll drop dead at my feet for such carelessness?”

+Clutching the blanket around her, she raised her chin but kept her teeth gritted.
 “I’d welcome death to the alternative of what you’ll do to me.”

+Drake of Dunsbard chuckled.
 “So sure are you that I’m that dangerous?”

 “You are a Pendragon!” she cried.
 “You’re the one they call the Dragon’s Son.
 You are the devil and you’ve come to claim my soul.”

-He chuckled softly, his lips turning up into a lopsided grin that only made the indention in the cleft of his chin more pronounced.
+He chuckled again, his lips turning up into a lopsided grin that only made the indentation in the cleft of his chin more pronounced.
 His ebony eyes sported a glimmer as he seemed to find amusement in her words.
 Then the glimmer was gone and the danger was back.
 He took a step closer, so close that she could feel his breath on her face when he spoke, though he did not touch her.

-“You’re only partially correct with your legends.”
+“You’re only partially correct with your legends, my lady.”

 Not trusting him so close to her, she craved protection.
 What she needed was her father’s dagger, but it was hidden under the floor at the far side of the room.
 Brynn scooted away from him, never turning her back as she shifted around the foot of the bed.